Mandrake-Lee/WAVE300/README.md

 - The code has been up-ported to latest OpenWRT trunk using kernel 4.9 or later
 - The code was successfully compiled using Ubuntu 16.04
 - The compiled kernel module is successfully loaded, and network device initiated.
+- The driver communicates with a custom hostapd that contains mtlk primitives.
+- There is no IP communication, this is likely related to "SOURCE of RX packet not found!" issue.

 ## TODO
-- Integrate driver with hostapd and /lib/functions.sh of OpenWRT using mtlk.sh
-- On some targets, the driver is stopped during PCI MSI request.
-	Further investigations indicates this is a system issue, nothing to do with the driver
+- Diagnose "SOURCE of RX packet not found!" issue which is likely why there is no IP connectivity.

 ## HOWTO: setup build environment
-* Any recent linux should do, for testing Ubuntu 16.04 LTS is ideal.
+* Build using OpenWRT 18.06.1 on Ubuntu 16.04 LTS.
+* The driver did not build on Ubuntu 18.04 for me due to:
+  error: conflicting types for 'copy_file_range()' which was
+         introduced by glibc 2.2.7 used in Ubuntu 18.04

 ### Clone the OpenWRT development environment
 `mkdir ~/src`